nativelibs4java/Scalaxy/README.md

 It's very easy to define your own compilets to, say, optimize your shiny DSL's overhead away, or enforce some corporate coding practices (making any call to `Thread.stop` a compilation error, for instance).

-This is very easy to do, please have a look at `Examples/CustomCompilets` and see how to use these custom compilets in `Examples/CustomCompilets/Usage`.
+This is very easy to do, please have a look at `Examples/CustomCompilets` and `Examples/DSLWithOptimizingCompilets`.

 # Hacking